mutalyzer/backtranslate/README.md

     variants = subst_to_cds(substitutions, 12)

 ## Command line interface
-Use the command `back_translate` to find substitutions that explain an amino acid change:
+Use the command `backtranslate` to find substitutions that explain an amino acid change:

-    $ back_translate with_dna -o 210 data/mhv.fa - 1 Leu
+    $ backtranslate with_dna -o 210 data/mhv.fa - 1 Leu
     1       A       C
     1       A       T

 If no reference is available, use the `without_dna` subcommand:

-    $ back_translate without_dna - Asp 92 Tyr
+    $ backtranslate without_dna - Asp 92 Tyr
     274     G       T